America's 22 Greatest Summertime Lake Towns

 Lake George, New York

 There’s good food, good drink, and good casino gambling, but ultimately the best part of Lake Havasu City is the water.
-After the madness of spring break subsides and the party boats clear out, Havasu becomes a legitimately fun place to be for people of all ages.
-Yes, the heat can get kind of ridiculous (128 degrees isn't unheard-of), but as long as you're doing something in the water—like scuba diving, say—you probably won't burst into flames. —Matt Meltzer
+After the madness of spring break subsides and the party boats clear out, Havasu becomes a legitimately fun place for people of all ages.
+Yes, the heat can get kind of ridiculous (128 degrees isn't unheard of), but as long as you're doing something in the water—like scuba diving, say—you probably won't burst into flames. —Matt Meltzer

 The small town is all quaint New England, with antique shops, seafood restaurants, bed & breakfasts, and storied lodges like the Loon Lodge and The Rangeley Inn.
 Golfing here is a pleasant change from humid courses in the South and Midwest, so playing 18 at the Mingo Springs golf course won’t wear you down. —Matt Meltzer